Breaking News | Purposeful politics, recipe for effective leadership — Shina Peller

 He made the call during the 3rd Annual Shina Peller NUJ Ramadan Lecture/Iftar held at the Nigeria Union of Journalists (NUJ) Press Centre in Ibadan.

-The Ramadan Lecture/Iftar organised by the NUJ, Oyo State Council, was sponsored annually by the federal lawmaker.
+The News Agency of Nigeria(NAN) reports that the Ramadan Lecture/Iftar organised by the NUJ, Oyo State Council, was sponsored annually by the federal lawmaker.

 Peller said that one of the key problems of Nigeria was leadership, saying there was need for the people to embrace purposeful politics.